Best of The Phoenix Helix Podcast

 - Other sensitivities can be healed, but you need to heal at many levels: (1) Intestinal integrity.
 (2) Healthy digestion that breaks food down to the amino acid level.
 (3) Immune system regulation.
 (4) Strong detox pathways.
 (5) Inflammation cleared.
 Resource: Dr. Kharrazian’s Immune Tolerance Online Course.

 - Microbiome diversity is directly related to food diversity, and affects your food tolerance.
 Eat as wide a variety of foods as possible within your current restricted diet, and this will expand your diet over time.
 If you limit yourself to just a few foods, you will develop more and more sensitivities.
-Resources: The AIP Recipe Roundtable and A-Z Vegetable Recipe Roundup.
+Resources: AIP Recipes and the AIP Food Pyramid.

 - Outro (59:27)